wp-plugins/personal-welcome/readme.txt

 Tags: wordpress mu, buddypress, personal, welcome, email, message, greet Requires at least: 2.7
 Tested up to: 3.0
-Stable tag: 0.3.3
+Stable tag: 0.3.4

-Personal Welcome is a Wordpress MU plugin that allows site administrators to create and send personalised welcome messages to new users.
+Personal Welcome is a Wordpress plugin that allows site administrators to create and send personalised welcome messages to new users.

 == Description ==

-Personal welcome is a Wordpress MU/MultiSite/BuddyPress plugin that lists newly registered users, and allows site administrators to send them a personalised welcome message.
+Personal welcome is a Wordpress/MultiSite/BuddyPress plugin that lists newly registered users, and allows site administrators to send them a personalised welcome message.
 The welcome messages are based on templates which you can write yourself (as many templates as you like).
 Once a message is sent that user won't appear again.

 There are four extra management features: